ljvblfz/Jack/server/jack-server/README-jack-server.md

 ### If your compilation gets stuck without any progress

-Please report and give us additional information by:
-  - Attaching the file produced by `jack-admin dump-report`
+Please report and give us additional information by attaching the file produced by `jack-admin dump-report`.
-  - Restart the server by issuing commands `jack-admin kill-server; jack-admin start-server`
+Then restart the server by issuing commands `jack-admin kill-server; jack-admin start-server`